-We lay a foundation for understanding how regenerating soil using the power of photosynthesis is the fastest way to increase diversity and ecosystem health, drawdown carbon out of the atmosphere, increase water holding capacity, decrease soil temperature, stabilize the climate, and grow a resilient food system.
+We lay a foundation for understanding how regenerating soil using the power of photosynthesis is the fastest way to increase biodiversity, ecosystem cycling, water holding capacity and climate stability in order to grow a resilient food system.
 We will discuss our practical understanding of:

-- The role of mycorrhizal fungi, bacteria, and other microbes in sequestering carbon
+- The role of mycorrhizal fungi, bacteria, and other microbes in growing biodiversity and sequestering carbon

 - Increasing resilience of soil in an unpredictable climate

-- Principles and applications to support stable soil carbon sequestration
+- 6 principles of soil health and applications to support stable soil carbon sequestration

 Regenerative Agricultural Principles in Practice at Paicines Ranch

 The above sessions and conversations will be grounded with field tours out on the land to help integrate what you have learned:

 Holistically Managed Rangeland

 Paicines Ranch has 7,000 acres of rangeland managed to encourage biological diversity with multiple ecological and economic benefits including livestock for grazing/browsing, fiber, meat, and offspring; and plants for food, forage, shade, windbreak, deep nutrient cycling and carbon sequestration, and habitat for insects and wildlife.
 A field tour on the rangeland will allow participants to observe the outcomes of managing to improve ecosystem health, including water cycle, mineral cycle, diversity, and energy flow.

 Paicines Ranch has 600 acres of diversified cropland integrating livestock grazing that is designed to treat soil as a complex living entity managed for maximum health.
 A field tour will compare previous management of an industrial organic agricultural system to one that is in transition to a biological-based agricultural system.
 Using simple monitoring devices, we will look at water infiltration, plant diversity, soil structure, soil temperature, and nutrient density.